Hornbill-Docs/esp-config/esp-config/automation/it-automation.md

 * **Continue on Error**

-When this option set to _No_ (default), the business process will not continue if the IT Automation fails.
-Setting the option to _Yes_ enables the business process to continue execution after the failed IT Automation node.
+When this option set to _No_ (default), the workflow will not continue if the IT Automation fails.
+Setting the option to _Yes_ enables the workflow to continue execution after the failed IT Automation node.